What are PR Software Tools?

 Media monitoring for brand mentions, clicks, and backlinks

 Press release tracking and monitoring

 Support for coverage in multiple languages

-PR software includes many single-function point products that can do, for example, press release distribution, or press release monitoring.
+PR software includes many products that focus on a specific PR capability, for example, press release distribution, or press release monitoring.
 However, enterprise software packages that span the entire set of PR capabilities are usually priced per seat.
 The cost of a single seat can range from $5k per year to over $10k.
 Additional seats are typically significantly cheaper.